Aquatic respiration: Aquatic reptiles, birds and mammals

 All aquatic amniotes (reptiles, birds and mammals) have thick and impermeable cutes that preclude cutaneous respiration, and thus rely solely on the lungs to breathe air.
 When underwater, the animal is essentially holding its breath and has to routinely return to the surface to breathe in new air.
-Therefore, all amniote animals, even those that spend more time in water than out, are susceptible to drowning if they cannot reach the surface to breath.
+Therefore, all amniote animals, even those that spend more time in water than out, are susceptible to drowning if they cannot reach the surface to breathe.

 The anatomical structure of the lungs is less complex in reptiles than in mammals, with reptiles lacking the very extensive bronchial tree found in mammalian lungs.
 Gas exchange in reptiles still occurs in alveoli, but reptiles do not possess a diaphragm, therefore ventilation occurs via a change in the volume of the body cavity which is controlled by contraction of intercostal muscles in all reptiles except turtles.
 In turtles, contraction of specific pairs of flank muscles governs inspiration or expiration.

-Diving birds and pelagic seabirds breath air using lungs like reptiles and mammals, but avian lungs are fairly rigid structures that do not expand and contract as elastically.
+Diving birds and pelagic seabirds breathe air using lungs like reptiles and mammals, but avian lungs are fairly rigid structures that do not expand and contract as elastically.
 Instead, the structures that act as bellows that ventilate the lungs are the avascular air sacs, which are distributed throughout much of the birds' bodies and move air unidirectionally through the parabronchi, where gas exchange happens.
 Although bird lungs are smaller than those of mammals of comparable size, the air sacs account for 15% of the total body volume, whereas in mammals, the alveoli (which act as the bellows) constitute only 7% of the total body volume.
 Like their reptilian cousins, birds also lack a diaphragm and thus rely on the intercostal and abdominal muscles to change the volume of the entire thoracoabdominal cavity.
 The active phase of respiration in birds is exhalation, which requires contracting of respiratory muscles, while the relaxation of these muscles causes inhalation.